timoxley/protochain/Readme.md

 [![Build Status](https://travis-ci.org/timoxley/protochain.svg?branch=master)](https://travis-ci.org/timoxley/protochain)

-Get the prototype chain of an object or primitive as an Array.
+Get the prototype chain of any JavaScript object or primitive as an Array.

-## Why

-I often write this function, figure I should extract it.
-There are probably other utilities out there that do this but I couldn't find them so they're either poorly named/described or the search algorithm is not being very helpful or I simply searched for the wrong things.

 ## Installation